oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

   the target capability type and/or the target node type specified in the requirement definition.

-- A node in this initial set is a valid target node candidate if—when that node is used as the target node for the requirement—the node filter condition clause evaluates to True.
+- A node in this initial set is a valid target node candidate if, when that node is used as the target node for the requirement, the node filter condition clause evaluates to True.

 - Note that the context within which the node filter must be evaluated